j-buitrago/Scalable-R-API/README.md

 The main purpouse of this project is provide a method to create a scalable API using R. The easiest way to create a API in R is using Plumber package <https://cran.r-project.org/web/packages/plumber/index.html>

-If you are used this package you probaly know that by default, plumber allows you to create an asynchronous API.
+If you are used this package you probably know that by default, plumber allows you to create a synchronous API.
 This is a serious problem if you want to use it in a production environment.
-There are probably many methods to avoid this, in this project I'm going to use Docker and Kubernetes to make it possible.
+There are probably many methods to avoid this, in this project I'm going to use Docker and Kubernetes for trying to fix this problem.

 ## Create a simple ML model